nikitavoloboev/data/music/music-production/music-production.md

 - [Helio Workstation](https://github.com/helio-fm/helio-workstation) - One music sequencer for all major platforms, both desktop and mobile.
 - [Sonic Pi](https://github.com/samaaron/sonic-pi)
 - [FlowKey](https://www.flowkey.com) - Learn Piano with songs you love.
+- [Orca](https://github.com/hundredrabbits/Orca) - Live Programming Environment.
+Each letter of the alphabet is an operation.

 ## Inspiration